telerik/document-processing-docs/libraries/radspreadstreamprocessing/import.md

 Through the importer objects, you can access the properties of the different elements.

+> Since R1 2023 SP1 there are separate properties for the formula and the value in the ICellImporter.

 ## See Also

 * [Getting Started]({%slug radspreadstreamprocessing-getting-started%})